 When it comes to hair transplant surgery your age does not necessarily rule you out or in fact rule you in!
 Many factors are taken in to account before we recommend your treatment plan.
-There is no charge for your initial consultation so feel free to come in and go through all your options.

 When will the new hair come through?